tbv001/neplus/README.md

 An addon for Garry's Mod that adds a tool to allow the user to edit a map's nodegraph.

-This is the experimental branch of the Nodegraph Editor+ addon that has increased amount of nodes allowed in a map's nodegraph, including a patch for the `server.dll` file.
-Issues and bugs may occur, use at your own risk.
+This is the experimental branch of the Nodegraph Editor+ addon that has increased amount of nodes allowed in a map's nodegraph, including a patch that increases the hardcoded limit for the game's `server.dll` file.
 Check out the [server_patch](https://github.com/tbv001/neplus/tree/incr-lim/server_patch) directory for more information about the patch.

 [Steam Workshop Page](https://steamcommunity.com/sharedfiles/filedetails/?id=3387089606)